UMAprotocol/UMIPs/UMIPs/umip_add_ustonks_jun21_price_ident.md

 ## SUMMARY

-The DVM should support price requests for a basket of stocks that represent the top ten tickers with the most comment volume on r/wallstreetbets.
+The DVM should support price requests for an updated basket of stocks that represent the top ten tickers with the most comment volume on r/wallstreetbets.
 These ten stocks will be equally weighted to create an index named uSTONKS.

 ## MOTIVATION

-The DVM currently does not support a current price identifier for the creation of indices like uSTONKS.
+Update the existing uStonks Price identifier (UMIP-47) used by he DMV to support a new basket of stocks based on the current sentiment on the r/wallstreetbets subreddit.

 Financial markets should be universally accessible — unrestrained by censorship, pre-existing financial and social capital, or nationality.
 With the uSTONKS price identifier synthetic tokens can be created which will allow anybody to obtain exposure to the basket of stocks in a decentralized way.
 This will allow unrestricted trading 24 hours a day, 7 days a week.

 ## MARKETS & DATA SOURCES